electrickite/luks-tpm2/README.md

                Default: /boot/keyfile  (/boot/keyfile.priv /boot/keyfile.pub)
     -H HEX     The TPM handle of the parent object for the sealed key
                Default: 0x81000001
+    -K         Prompt for parent key password
-    -x HEX     Index of the TPM NVRAM area holding the key -s NUMBER  Key size in byes
+    -k PATH    Path to a file containing the parent key password -x HEX     Index of the TPM NVRAM area holding the key -s NUMBER  Key size in byes
                Default: 32